Hey I love your blog. All your recipes sound so yummy. I might just try the apple struddle :)

 - Place brats in buns; using a slotted spoon, top with sauerkraut mixture.

-meleeaw asked: I love looking at your blog and reading the different recipes you always post! :) If I ever start to cook or anything I'll be sure to check out your blog to see the different foods I could make.
+meleeaw said: I love looking at your blog and reading the different recipes you always post! :) If I ever start to cook or anything I'll be sure to check out your blog to see the different foods I could make.
 Keep up the great work!

 Thanks i will